HandsomeYingyan/HandsomeMod/README.md

 -Add Mali gpu blobs

--Better Support for allwinner f1c100s
+-Better Support for allwinner f1c100s and v3s

+-Support the HiSilicon closed-source Kernel Modules And Himpp

+-Luci app for ipcam and hmgl.

 Ps:Please Report Bugs at openwrt offcial github site!
 Or https://bugs.openwrt.org/

 I Just A Newbie in Openwrt..

-Future Release Will Based On Openwrt Latest Stable Version.
+Future Release Will Based On Openwrt's Latest Stable Version.